 Not just your average veggie muffin, this version uses parsnips, quinoa, and gruyere cheese to give a distinct nutty character.
-Paired with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.
+Pairing the veggie quinoa muffin with the mushroom cream sauce, and salad, we have a complex and tasty vegetarian dish.

 Veggie quinoa muffin.
 Mushroom mustard cream sauce.
 Mixed greens